weiping-playnext/Zenject/Documentation/MemoryPools.md

 ## <a id="poolcleanupchecker"></a>Pool Cleanup Checker

 One mistake that can sometimes occur when using memory pools is that the spawned objects are not returned to the pool properly.
-This can happen if the Spawn method is called but then the programmer forgets to add a matching Despawn/Dispose.
+This can happen if the `Spawn` method is called but then the programmer forgets to add a matching `Despawn`/`Dispose`.

 This isn't always a problem and can sometimes even be intentional.
-Assuming the spawned object is not a MonoBehaviours, once the object is no longer used it will be automatically destroyed by the C# garbage collector, so forgetting a Despawn in that case will not produce a memory leak.
+Assuming the spawned object is not a MonoBehaviour, once the object is no longer used it will be automatically destroyed by the C# garbage collector anyway, so forgetting a `Despawn` in that case will not produce a memory leak.
 The only drawback is that when the object is not returned to the pool, it means the pool has to spawn more objects next time which can be slightly less efficient.

+Also, of course, if you object has custom dispose logic that is important to run then that will be missed as well which could be a problem.

 To detect these mistakes, Zenject includes an optional class that you can install that will throw exceptions when there are actively spawned objects when the scene is closed.
 Just add the following to one of your scene installers: